sap-tutorials/Tutorials/tutorials/hana-dbx-troubleshooting/hana-dbx-troubleshooting.md

 [ACCORDION-END]

 [ACCORDION-BEGIN [Step 5: ](SQL Analyzer)]
-The SQL Analyzer provides a graphical view of how an analyzed SQL statement was executed.
-This can help diagnose performance issues with query execution.
-The viewer is currently available in on-premise versions of the SAP HANA database explorer and the SAP HANA cockpit as well as HANA studio.
-A `.plv` file can also be saved, thereby enabling the user to open it in the SAP HANA Studio viewer.
+The SQL Analyzer provides a graphical view of how an analyzed SQL statement was executed which can provide additional insights into query execution.
+The latest version is available as an extension for Visual Studio Code.
+A `.plv` file can be generated in the SAP HANA database explorer which can then be opened in the SQL Analyzer.
+A previous version of the SQL Analyzer is also included in the on-premise SAP HANA database explorer, the on-premise SAP HANA cockpit as well as SAP HANA studio.

 1. Run the following SQL.